roosemberth/karuiwm/README.md

 	make dev

-will compile stwm as in <code>make debug</code>, then start stwm in Xephyr.
-It is recommended to change <code>MODMASK</code> to a value different from your native stwm/dwm/xmonad/whatever instance to avoid keycode conflicts.
+will compile stwm as in <code>make debug</code>, then start stwm on an alternative X display.

 appendix A: workspaces